 What Follows Self-Inquiry?

-Sometimes, self-inquiry spontaneously transforms and liberates you.
+Sometimes, self-inquiry spontaneously transforms you.
 The realisation of your true nature can be like a strike of lightning against the tower of your personality, or a suffusing light that permeates your personality, calling it back to greater truth, spiritual alignment, and greater embodiment of light.
 Negative patterns can start to lose their power or even burn away in the light of your self-realisation.

 Other times, your self-inquiry can reveal powerful insights that you need to respond to.
 For example, having identified negative patterns and their origin, you can then work on transforming them positively and integrating them into your personality for greater self-development, authenticity, and wellbeing.
 To learn more about this process, check out How to Release Negative Patterns Effectively.